 Cows weigh about half as much as bulls.
 Their horns are narrower and are slightly curved.
 Horns on older females almost meet above their heads.
 Cows have smaller humps and a smoother summer coat.
 Calves are born from mid-April through May and are a bright rust red color for the first month or so.
 Cows are very protective of their young and can be even more dangerous than a bull when they have a calf at their side.

-Other Wildlife Found on the Range
+Other Wildlife Found on The National Bison Range

 Elk or Wapiti (Cervus elaphus)